brajeshwar/dotfiles/README.md

 https://github.com/brajeshwar/dotfiles

-> Well, the thing those awesome people do these days.
-I'm following them.
+> Well, the thing those awesome people do.
+I love following and learning from awesome people.

 ### How to Symlink